Embed This Data

 - FDI Inflow:

-Russia’s top individual income tax rate is 13 percent, and its top corporate tax rate is 20 percent.
-Other taxes include a value-added tax and an environmental tax.
-The overall tax burden equals 28.7 percent of domestic income.
-Government expenditures amount to 37.5 percent of domestic production, and public debt is equal to 13 percent of gross domestic product.
+The personal income tax rate is a flat 13 percent, and the top corporate tax rate is 20 percent.
+The overall tax burden equals 35.3 percent of total domestic income.
+Government spending has amounted to 35.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.9 percent of GDP.
+Public debt is equivalent to 17.7 percent of GDP.